Answers to the most frequently asked questions on the GDPR and OBI4wan

 From May 25th onwards, the regulation is directly applicable in the whole European Union and substitutes the Dutch Personal Data Protection Act.
 The Dutch Personal Data Protection Act was based on the precursor of the general regulation, the Data Protection Directive No. 95/46/EC of the European Union.

-Is OBI4wan ready?
+Is Spotler Engage ready?

 Through The Government, a manual can be downloaded in which the responsibilities of the data processor as well as the data controller are displayed.